 - Senescence of floricanes

-Steps To Prune Raspberries
+How To Prune Raspberries?

 - Better to cut back to the ground level if there is too much overcrowding.

-Tips To Prune Raspberries
+Tips for Pruning Raspberries

-- Prune the buds if you want to have fewer but bigger fruits.
+- Harvest the fruits before pruning and prune the buds to have fewer but bigger fruits.

 - Remove the suckers present between the plant rows by cutting them from the base at ground level.

-Get to know more about pruning raspberries from the video below!
+Get to know more about pruning Raspberries from the video below!

 Care For Raspberries After Pruning

 After pruning, tissues of the cut regions remain exposed, becoming susceptible to disease attacks.

 Moreover, it’s ideal for maintaining the proper conditions for fostering new growth after pruning Raspberries.